nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 01 - Getting Started.markdown

 ##

 07.	(i). `who`: Lists all the users currently logged in.
-It produces a four-column output showing user's login name, terminal name, date & time of the last login, and hostname if not local.
+It produces a four-column output showing a user's login name, terminal name, date & time of the last login, and hostname if not local.

 	`tty`: Prints the file name of the terminal connected to the standard input.